mchav/dataframe/test_coverage.md

   - Applying function of wrong type throws exception.
 DONE

 * applyMany
   - Applying many does same transformation to all columns.
+DONE
+  - Applying many doesn't change unrelated fields.
+DONE
   - Applying many fails if any of the columns are not found.
+DONE
-  - Applying many throws exception when the function type doesn't equal
+  - Applying many throws exception when the function type doesn't equal.
+DONE

 * applyWhere
   - Applies function when target column criteria is met